GROUP-26/problem_discription/README.md

 		Lab 8: Problem Description
 ==========================================================================================================================
 ==========================================================================================================================

-	we are going to create software in java language. in our software there are one main window, one more window (code show) ,one
+In our software there are one main window, one more window (code show) ,one

 output window and few buttons like without synchronization,busy